Waseca County News: History

-The Waseca County News began as the Waseca Weekly in May of 1981 under the supervision of News Editor Lisa Vanderwerf and Sports Editor Jonathan Kronstadt.
-It's publisher, Michael Johnson, had previously been employed at the Waseca Daily Journal.
-In order to begin his work with the Weekly, Johnson first had to get a two-year non-compete clause that he had through the Journal waived; which he was able to do in January of 1981 via a court order.
+The Waseca County News began as the Waseca Weekly in May 1981 under the supervision of News Editor Lisa Vanderwerf and Sports Editor Jonathan Kronstadt.
+Its publisher, Michael Johnson, had previously been employed at the Waseca Daily Journal.
+In order to begin his work with the Weekly, Johnson first had to get a two-year non-compete clause that he had through the Journal waived; which he was able to do in January 1981 via a court order.
 The paper originally ran on Tuesdays at no cost to the citizens of Waseca.

-Vanderwerf would leave the paper in July of 1981, with Konstadt taking over News Editor duties; Konstadt having been replaced by Jim Lutgens as the Sports Editor.
-Konstadt left the paper in September of 1981, and while the paper would operate without a news editor for nearly a year, they eventually promoted Staff Writer Jim Negen to News Editor in June of 1982, after having worked at the paper for three months.
-It was during that year-long period where the Weekly would move to publishing twice a week, on Tuesdays and Thursdays.
+Vanderwerf would leave the paper in July 1981, with Konstadt taking over News Editor duties; Konstadt having been replaced by Jim Lutgens as the Sports Editor.
+Konstadt left the paper in September 1981, and while the paper would operate without a news editor for nearly a year, they eventually promoted Staff Writer Jim Negen to News Editor in June 1982, after having worked at the paper for three months.
+It was during that year-long period that the Weekly would move to publishing twice a week, on Tuesdays and Thursdays.

-In July of 1982, the Waseca Weekly would change its name to the Waseca County News.
-The paper would continue the tradition of publishing on Tuesdays and Thursdays until early-2022, when they'd move to publishing on Wednesdays.
+In July 1982, the Waseca Weekly would change its name to the Waseca County News.
+The paper would continue the tradition of publishing on Tuesdays and Thursdays until early-2022 when they would move to publishing on Wednesdays.